AdobeDocs/marketo.en/help/marketo/product-docs/target-account-management/using-personas.md

    >
    >The Job Title persona is included by default.
 It cannot be modified or deleted.

-1. To add additional personas, click **+Add**.
+1. To add additional personas, click **[!UICONTROL +Add]**.

    ![](assets/four.png)

 1. Give your persona a name, and select the corresponding field in the drop-down.
 You can add up to two additional personas.
-Click **Save** when done.
+Click **[!UICONTROL Save]** when done.

    ![](assets/five.png)